yifding/deep_ed_PyTorch/README.md

 # PyTorch Implementation of "Deep Joint Entity Disambiguation with Local Neural Attention"

-This is a Pytorch implementation of deep-ed https://arxiv.org/abs/1704.04920,
+This is a PyTorch implementation of deep-ed https://arxiv.org/abs/1704.04920, original code is at https://github.com/dalab/deep-ed

 <img src="./deep-ed.png" width="500">